clariechek/RoboFriends/README.md

-A simple React app utilizing APIs from JSONPlaceholder for user information and RoboHash for user images.
+A React app utilizing APIs from JSONPlaceholder for user information and RoboHash for user images.

 Search bar allows search and filter of usernames.
 Contents responsively adjust according to screen size.